tmtsoftware/csw/docs/src/main/commons/command.md

 # Communication using Commands

-**csw-command** library provides support for command based communication between components.
+The **csw-command** library provides support for command based communication between components.

 This section describes how to communicate with any other component using commands.
-To check how to manage commands received, please visit @ref:[Managing Command State](../framework/managing-command-state.md)
+To check how to manage commands received, please visit @ref:[Component Handlers](../framework/handling-lifecycle.md) and @ref:[Managing Command State](../framework/managing-command-state.md).

 ## Dependencies